Last Updated on June 11, 2020

 1. Fruit Monsters

-These cute, little fruit monsters are not only adorable as can be, they’re also a healthy snack option for Halloween!
+These cute, little fruit monsters are not only adorable as can be, but they're also a healthy snack option for Halloween!

-- Cut several strawberries length wise into little slivers to use as the tongues.
+- Cut several strawberries lengthwise into little slivers to use as the tongues.
 Depending on the size of your strawberries, you should get about 2-4 “tongues” each.